DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Charts/AreaSeries/Descriptions/Charts-AreaSeries-Area.md

-Area charts display data as a region between the data curve and the argument axis.
-The Area series can be used to emphasize value changes.
-In this example, you can switch between the following area series types: [Area](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartAreaSeries-3), [Stacked Area](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartStackedAreaSeries-3), and [Full Stacked Area](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartFullStackedAreaSeries-3).
+The Area chart displays data as a region between the data curve and the argument axis.
+Use the Area series to emphasize value changes or compare values in multiple series.

+Use the combo boxes at the top of the chart to display data point markers and labels.